Skip to Main Content

 - Lack of Editors or Editorial Board:

-- Does the journal list the members of its editorial board on their website?
+- Does the journal list the members of its editorial board on its website?

 - Predatory journals include the names of leading scholars in a field among their editorial boards without their knowledge or consent.